SkygearIO/guides/cms/cms-import.md

 [[toc]]

 Handling bulk data in Skygear CMS is easy.
-Your users can import data with a csv and export data to a csv.
+Your users can import data with a CSV and export data to a CSV.

 ## Imports

 ![Skygear CMS import](/assets/cms/cms-import.png)

-Your users can import data to Skygear with a csv.
+Your users can import data to Skygear with a CSV.
 To do so, you need to configure the import settings and add an import button to the right page.

 ### Configuring imports